Does Weed Have Calories?

 First and foremost, the calorie content of edibles is primarily influenced by the additional ingredients used in their preparation, such as sugars, fats, and oils.
 The potency and serving size of the edible also play a role in determining the overall calorie content.
 Generally, the more ingredients, the higher the calorie count.

-Secondly, some types of edibles tend to have lower calorie content compared to others.
-For instance, mints, oils, lozenges, or microdose candies are often designed to provide lower doses of cannabis and typically have fewer calories.
+Secondly, some edibles tend to have lower calorie content than others.
+For instance, mints, lozenges, or microdose candies are often designed to provide lower doses of cannabis and typically have fewer calories.
 These edibles usually contain fewer additional ingredients, lowering the overall calorie content.

 On the other hand, baked goods like brownies, cookies, or cakes can have higher calorie content due to the use of sugars, oils, and other ingredients to enhance flavor and texture.
 Chocolate-based edibles and those with added nuts or fillings may also have a higher calorie count.